nighthawkcoders/python-pages/_posts/2023-09-15-java-free_response_showcase.md

 Teacher grade.
 - 1 point for personal / team FRQ reviews
 - 1 point for collaboration evidence with crossover team
-- 1 point for FRQ technical work; code quality and code runtime.
+- 1 point for individual/team FRQ technical work; code quality and code runtime.
-- 1 point for final review ticket and video summary
+- 1 point for final review ticket with video summary